Coral Springs firefighter delivers baby in car; mother, child OK

 Coral Springs Fire Lt.
 Mike Farmer said he is used to emergency calls, but he had no idea he was in for a special delivery.

-Farmer and his crew were were on their way back to the station when a frantic 911 call came in.
+Farmer and his crew were on their way back to the station when a frantic 911 call came in.

 “My wife is having a baby right now,” the expecting mother’s husband told the operator.